DAFRAYAL/Simplest-LINUX-hardening-and-benchmark/README.md

 # Simplest LINUX hardening and benchmark

-Will add other unix system groups allocations later.
-You can always use ITARIAN, SNORT services.
+You can always use ITARIAN, AZURE ARC services.

 Don't use asterisk in DEBIAN packaging installations.
 You may try that on RED HAT.

 ORACLE LINUX is most recommended.
 Yet CENTOS Is more compatible with packages.`

 UBUNTU is the best.
-With PLASMA desktop environment, because it does not need GNOME shell or GDM.
+With PLASMA desktop environment, because it does not need GNOME shell or GDM, XORG, but it is best to keep default to be generic for overall system configuration firmly, firmly except for being generic.

+"It's coming from within hardware - no, it's coming from within operating systems".

 Use PCI-DSS, CIS or DISA policies if you want, but this is pretty much it.

-I think that you can use your user account as exclusive with automatic logon while having its chroot at zero.

 So.
 Create another user and just sudo chown that user whole system file permission from recovery console except /root/ folder which should be over allocated with root permissions.
 It is chown user:user **/**/**/**/**/** or chown user:user **/**/**/**/**/** going forward and keep going back until chown user:user / on the length without chmod command.
 This user has chroot and cpu in limits.conf /etc/security at 0.
 Thus your main user that you will use can be exclusive.

 Because
 Virtualization